cerner/terra-toolkit/scripts/aggregate-themes/README.md

 ## Getting Started - Using Existing Root and Scoped Themes
 Theme files must follow naming conventions to be aggregated - theme aggregation will search for `root` or `scope` theme files.
 These theme files are expected be within a namespaced directory within a `themes` directory.

-Aggregated themes will be imported into a single `aggregated-themes.js` file inside a `generatedThemes` directory.
+Aggregated themes will be imported into a single `aggregated-themes.js` file inside a `generated-themes` directory.
 This file will be automatically included as an entry point within your application if you are using the webpack configuration provided by terra-toolkit.

 ### Sample Project Structure - Existing Themes
 ```txt